winrydberg/BulkSMS-Number-Formatting/README.md

 Phone Number formatting for PlaySMS Platform - BulkSMS Platform.

 # Phone Number Formatting for PlaySMS Phonebook Service
-This code is a utility service that allows me to quickly format phone numbers in internation format for PlaySMS Phone.
+This code is a utility service that allows me to quickly format phone numbers in international format for PlaySMS.
 The data is then store in a csv file ready for upload.

 # Usage: